-Directors are encouraged to talk to others about ideas, receive feedback, benchmark goals with colleagues and other organizations.
+Directors are encouraged to talk to others about ideas, receive feedback, and benchmark goals with colleagues and other organizations.

-If a Director wishes to address at a meeting an issue they consider crucial, they must notify the Chairperson of the Board of Directors or the Executive Director at least one week prior to the scheduled meeting to have it added to the meeting agenda.
+If a Director wishes to address at a meeting any issue considered crucial, they must notify the Chairperson of the Board of Directors or the Executive Director at least one week prior to the scheduled meeting to have it added to the meeting agenda.